5 Characteristics of High Performance Management Systems

 Successful high-performance leaders have high levels of emotional intelligence.
 As a result, they communicate effectively to learn more about their employees and their stories.

 When managers are aware of what their employees are going through, they become more understanding.
-They can also be more realistic regarding their expectations without pushing their subordinates to burnout.
+They can also be more realistic regarding their expectations without pushing their employees to burn out.

 3. Focus on communication skills

-Having good interpersonal skills is a key trait of high-performance employees.
+Having good interpersonal skills is a key trait of high-performance managers.
 They offer clear communication, whether listening to employees or delivering information.

-Having good communication skills makes managers reliable.
-Their subordinates know that there are no hidden messages and they can safely communicate their ideas.
+Having good communication skills also makes managers reliable.
+Their employees know that there are no hidden messages and they can safely communicate their ideas.

 4. Builds social relationships